Dr. Scott Walters

 The translation of research into practice is an important, if often neglected, task.
 In addition to research, I’ve led a number of activities to help providers, agencies and systems adopt evidence-based practices.
 I’ve conducted more than 150 trainings for criminal justice workers, counselors and healthcare professionals in motivational and brief intervention strategies.
 I’ve written two books specifically for front-line providers, including college health workers (Talking with College Students about Alcohol: Motivational Strategies for Reducing Abuse) and criminal justice staff (Motivating Offenders to Change: A Guide for Probation and Parole).
 Finally, I’ve served as a consultant to develop Internet and mobile interventions for a variety of health behaviors, including commercially-available programs for alcohol and drug use, such as the e-CHECKUP TO GO programs that are site licensed by more than 600 colleges internationally.

 My research looks at ways to use motivational interviewing and technology as behavioral health interventions.
-My experience in intervention design and evaluation ranges from brief interventions for underage drinking (e.g., Walters et al., 2009), to adults in the criminal justice system (Walters et al., 2013), to heavy drinkers in hospital settings (Field et al., 2014), to cancer screening interventions (Kinney et al., 2014), to community health navigation settings (Walters et al., 2015).
-My publications include more than 100 articles and book chapters, and five books, including Treating Substance Abuse: Theory and Technique.
-One of my current projects is examining ways to improve probation compliance (MAPIT), and another is developing a technology-assisted health coaching program for people in permanent supportive housing (m.chat).
+My experience ranges from brief interventions for underage drinking (Walters et al., 2009), to adults in the criminal justice system (Walters et al., 2013), to heavy drinkers in hospital settings (Field et al., 2014), to cancer risk screening interventions (Kinney et al., 2014), to community-based health navigation (Walters et al., 2015).
+My current projects are testing ways to improve health navigation, cancer risk screening, vocational success for veterans with a criminal history, alcohol interventions for adolescents and young adults, and health advocacy for people at risk of interpersonal violence.
+My publications include 100 articles and book chapters, and five books, including Treating Substance Abuse: Theory and Technique.
 I also serve as intervention designer, trainer and supervisor for other studies of brief motivational interventions for substance use and related behaviors.